Republicans who won't be coming back to Congress after 2018 midterm elections

 Luther Strange, R, was appointed to Jeff Sessions’ old Senate after he was picked to be the attorney general.

 But Strange, 64, lost in the special primary election earlier in 2017 to Roy Moore.
 Moore, who became the GOP nominee for the Senate, eventually lost to Democrat Doug Jones.
-Strange will vacate his seat once Jones is officially certified and sworn in.

-In his farewell speech to the Senate in December, Stranger encouraged his fellow lawmakers to remain committed to bipartisanship.
+In his farewell speech to the Senate in December, Strange encouraged his fellow lawmakers to remain committed to bipartisanship.

 “To lose the art of balance and compromise in this body is to lose something essentially American,” he said.